-Details of the members of the board, their experience, expertise, qualifications, term of office and independent status are set out in the Directors' Report under the heading Information on directors.
+Details of the members of the board, their experience, expertise, qualifications, term of office and independent status are set out in the Directors' Report under the heading Information on Directors.

-It is the Company's practice to allow its executive directors to accept appointments outside the Company with prior written approval of the board.
-No appointments of this nature were accepted during the year ended 30 June 2019.
-The commitments of non-executive directors are considered by the board prior to the directors' appointment to the board of the Group and are reviewed each year as part of the annual performance assessment.
+It is the Company's practice to allow its executive Directors to accept appointments outside the Company with prior written approval of the board.
+No appointments of this nature were accepted during the year ended 30 June 2018.

+The commitments of non-executive Directors are considered by the board prior to the Directors' appointment to the board of the Group and are reviewed each year as part of the annual performance assessment.

-Prior to appointment or being submitted for re-election, each non-executive director is required to specifically acknowledge that they have and will continue to have the time available to discharge their responsibilities to the company.
+Prior to appointment or being submitted for re-election, each non-executive Director is required to specifically acknowledge that they have and will continue to have the time available to discharge their responsibilities to the Company.

-It is company policy that the directors declare their interests in dealings with the Company which create a conflict of interest, and take no part in decisions relating to them or the preceding discussions.
-In addition, those directors do not receive any papers from the Group pertaining to those dealings.
+It is company policy that the Directors declare their interests in dealings with the Company which create a conflict of interest, and take no part in decisions relating to them or the preceding discussions.
+In addition, those Directors do not receive any papers from the Group pertaining to those dealings.
 There were no such conflicts of interest during the reporting period.

-The Company regards its non-executive director Philip Clifford as not independent for the purposes of the ASX Governance Principles.
+The Company regards its non-executive Director Philip Clifford as not independent for the purposes of the ASX Governance Principles.
 This is regularly assessed by the board to ensure the status of independence reflects current operations.

-The board currently performs its roles and function, consistent with the above statement of its overall corporate governance responsibility.
-The board comprises one independent non-executive director, one independent non-executive director and two non-independent executive directors.
+The board currently performs its roles and function, consistent with the above statement of its overall Corporate Governance responsibility.
+The board comprises one non-executive, non-independent Director and two non-independent executive Directors.

-Currently, one of the two non-executive directors satisfies the criteria for independence.
-The Company considers that the expense involved in the recruitment and employment of additional independent directors is not justified given the present size and complexity of its operations.
-Together, the current directors have a broad range of experience, expertise, skills, qualifications and contacts relevant to the business of the Company and have demonstrated that they make quality and independent judgments in the best interests of the Company on all relevant issues.
-Procedures are in place whereby directors having a conflict of interest in relation to a particular item of business must exclude themselves from the meeting before commencement of discussion of the topic.
+Currently, none of the three Directors satisfies the criteria for independence.
+The Company considers that the expense involved in the recruitment and employment of additional independent Directors is not justified given the present size and complexity of its operations.
+Together, the current Directors have a broad range of experience, expertise, skills, qualifications and contacts relevant to the business of the Company and have demonstrated that they make quality and independent judgments in the best interests of the Company on all relevant issues.
+Procedures are in place whereby Directors having a conflict of interest in relation to a particular item of business must exclude themselves from the meeting before commencement of discussion of the topic.